anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 - `#!js atomic`: when creating functions and classes, we need to ensure that they have a [single responsibility](https://en.wikipedia.org/wiki/Single-responsibility_principle){:target="_blank"} so that we can easily test them.
 If not, we'll need to split them into more granular components.
 - `#!js compose`: when we create new components, we want to compose tests to validate their functionality.
 It's a great way to ensure reliability and catch errors early on.
+- `#!js reuse`: we should maintain central repositories where core functionality is tested at the source and reused across many projects.
+This significantly reduces testing efforts for each new project's code base.
 - `#!js regression`: we want to account for new errors we come across with a regression test so we can ensure we don't reintroduce the same errors in the future.
-- `#!js coverage`: we want to ensure that 100% of our codebase has been accounter for.
-This doesn't mean writing a test for every single line of code but rather accounting for every single line (more on this in the [coverage section](#coverage) below).
+- `#!js coverage`: we want to ensure [100% coverage](#coverage) for our codebase.
+This doesn't mean writing a test for every single line of code but rather accounting for every single line.
 - `#!js automate`: in the event we forget to run our tests before committing to a repository, we want to auto run tests when we make changes to our codebase.
 We'll learn how to do this locally using [pre-commit hooks](pre-commit.md){:target="_blank"} and remotely via [GitHub actions](cicd.md#github-actions){:target="_blank"} in subsequent lessons.

 ## Test-driven development